Genji Guide “mi o stetemo myo-ri wa stezu.”

 - +Synergies and Matchups

-Genji is an offensive hero, and arguably the best DPS duelist in the game due to his extreme mobility, high damage output, versatile kit, and small hitbox.
+Genji is one of the Offensive Heroes, and is arguably the best Damage Per Second duelist in the game due to his extreme mobility, high damage output, versatile Kit, and small hitbox.
 At 200 health, Genji is quite vulnerable, and, like Tracer, a single wrong move will get him killed in the heat of battle.
 This is why Genji players must always be two steps ahead of their opponents.
 "Measure twice, cut once."

-Genji has very high damage potential, but this comes from chaining together Genji's abilities in true synergistic style, and not simply from spamming his primary weapon ( Shuriken).
+Genji has soaring damage potential, but this comes from utilizing ability chains in masterful synergistic style; not simply from spamming his primary weapon ( Shuriken).
 Using all of these abilities to chain together a devastating combo requires high levels of skill, marked patience, and true foresight into opponent play.
-Aside from high damage, Genji also has very high mobility (rivaling, or according to some views, including our own: surpassing Tracer's), allowing him to dash into an enemy team, kill a support, and dash out before opponents know what happened (he is a ninja, after all).
+Aside from high damage, Genji also has very high mobility (rivaling, or according to some views, including our own: surpassing Tracer's), allowing him to dash into an enemy team, kill a main Support, and dash out before opponents know what happened (he is a ninja, after all).

 Although Genji has the damage potential to kill squishy heroes, those that can last longer have good chances of repelling his attacks.
-Therefore, tanks counter Genji to some degree if they can get in his face, however, Genji can farm ultimate off of low mobility tanks like Zarya, Reinhardt, and Roadhog, so there really is no "hard counter" to an exceptional Genji (which is why he is the sixth most played hero in Overwatch League games.)
+Therefore, Tanks counter Genji to some degree if they can get in his face, however, Genji can farm ultimate off of low mobility tanks like Zarya, Reinhardt, and Roadhog, so there really is no "hard counter" to an exceptional Genji (which is why he is a top-played hero in Overwatch League games.)

 Finally, Genji's ultimate ( Dragonblade) turns his high damage potential into an almost unfair game of "sword tag."
-As such, Genji can rip apart enemy teams (especially if they are stacked, as he can deal AoE damage) during his ultimate.
-In fact, if Genji hits an enemy with a Swift Strike and two Dragonblade hits, he can deal 290 damage in less than 2 seconds, an output that effectively kills 19 of the 26 heroes in the Overwatch universe.
-Add a Nano Boost, and Genji can deal 435 damage in under 2 seconds, effectively killing a whopping 22 of the available 26 Overwatch heroes.
+As such, Genji can rip apart enemy teams (especially if they are stacked, as he can deal massive Area of Effect damage) during his ultimate.
+In fact, if Genji hits an enemy with a Swift Strike and two Dragonblade hits, he can deal 290 damage in less than 2 seconds, an output that effectively kills 20 of the 27 heroes in the Overwatch universe.
+Add a Nano Boost from Ana, and Genji can deal 435 damage in under 2 seconds, effectively killing a whopping 23 of the available 27 Overwatch heroes.

 - Superb duelist